Overview: What is sarcoidosis?

 Hereditary factors

-Possible causes of the chronic inflammatory disease are genetic factors into consideration.
+The causes of the chronic inflammatory disease may be genetic factors. factors into consideration.
 Familial clusters have been described in five percent of cases.
 In addition, certain genetic changes have been identified that increase the risk of sarcoidosis.

 Inhaled pollutants